Jeffrey Epstein’s Private Island, Dubbed ‘Pedophile Island,’ Has Reportedly Become A Tourist Attraction

 There is still much mystery surrounding Epstein’s death last weekend.
 As The Inquisitr reported, an autopsy showed that Epstein had multiple broken bones in his neck, which can occur during a suicide by hanging but is more commonly found in victims of strangulation.
 The Washington Post reported on the autopsy’s findings, citing “two people familiar with the findings” who confirmed that he had multiple broken bones in his neck.

-Officials have called for investigations into Jeffrey Epstein’s death, including Attorney General William Barr who vowed a federal investigation into how he was able to apparently take his life despite having at one point been on suicide watch.
+Officials have called for investigations into Jeffrey Epstein’s death, including Attorney General William Barr who vowed a federal investigation into how he was able to apparently take his life despite having reportedly been on suicide watch.